fabric/fabric/sites/docs/upgrading.rst

 - General configuration has been massively improved over the old ``fabricrc`` files; Fabric 2 builds on Invoke which offers a full-fledged configuration hierarchy (in-code config, multiple config file locations, environment variables, CLI flags, and more) and multiple file formats.

-See Invoke's configuration documentation for details.
+    - Anytime you used to modify Fabric's config by manipulating ``fabric.(api.)env`` (or using ``with settings():``), you will now be using Invoke-style config manipulation and/or method keyword arguments.
+    - See :ref:`Invoke's configuration documentation <configuration>` for details on how the system works, where config sources come from, etc; and for non-SSH-specific settings, such as whether to hide command output.
+    - See :ref:`Fabric's specific config doc page <fab-configuration>` for the modifications & additions Fabric makes in this area, such as SSH-specific settings like default port number or whether to forward an SSH agent.

 - :ref:`SSH config file loading <ssh-config>` has also improved.
 Fabric 1 allowed selecting a single SSH config file; version 2 behaves more like OpenSSH and will seek out both system and user level config files, as well as